bkuhlmann/dotfiles/README.md

-    gbna = Git Branch Number (all) - Answer number of branches for projects in current directory. gbd = Git Branch Delete - Select local and/or remote branches to delete. gbdm = Git Branch Delete Merged - Delete remote and local merged branches. gtagd = Git Tag Delete - Delete local and remote tag (if found). gwa = Git Worktree Add - Add and switch to new worktree. gwd = Git Worktree Delete - Deletes current Git worktree.
+    gbna = Git Branch Number (all) - Answer number of branches for projects in current directory. gbd = Git Branch Delete - Select local and/or remote branches to delete. gbdm = Git Branch Delete Merged - Delete remote and local merged branches. gtagr = Git Tag Rebuild - Rebuild a previous tag.
+WARNING: Use with caution, especially if previously published. gtagd = Git Tag Delete - Delete local and remote tag (if found). gwa = Git Worktree Add - Add and switch to new worktree. gwd = Git Worktree Delete - Deletes current Git worktree.